 - Select the Boot disk type.
 If you have an Ops Manager environment with high performance needs, select SSD.
 As an example, environments used to develop PCF tiles may benefit from a higher performing Ops Manager VM boot disk.
 For most environments, however, you can select Standard.

 - Set the Size (GB) of the boot disk to the minimum or higher.

 Machine Spec Minimum Value Boot disk 100 GB

 - Select the Ops Manager image you created in the previous step if it is not already selected.

 - Click Select to save.

-- Under Identity and API access, for the Service account, select the master node service account you created in Step 2: Create Service Accounts of Preparing to Deploy PKS on GCP.
+- Under Identity and API access, for the Service account, select the BOSH/Ops Manager service account that you created in Step 2: Create Service Accounts of Preparing to Deploy PKS on GCP.

 - Allow HTTP traffic: Leave this checkbox unselected.